-Avery is excited to join the diverse and skilled CIMC team.
-She is a Huntington Beach native who attended Long Beach State with a Sport Psychology degree.
-Following, she studied in San Diego at the only school in the nation to offer a dual degree program (Master’s in Occupational Therapy and Doctorate in Physical Therapy).
+Avery Joharchi is a Huntington Beach native who attended Long Beach State with a Sport Psychology degree.
+Following, she studied in San Diego at the only school in the nation to offer a dual degree program (Master’s in Occupational Therapy and a Doctorate in Physical Therapy).
 She has a vast background in treating hands, orthopedic and neurological patients.
-She loves treating individuals at any age and empowering them to live life to their fullest!
+She loves treating individuals at any age and empowering them to live life to their fullest.
 In her free time, she practices yoga, hikes, snorkels, enjoys traveling and has a love for all animals, especially cats and dogs.

 Physical therapists evaluate and treat patients to improve their strength, flexibility, coordination, balance and mobility skills.
 Treatment focuses on:

 - Gait and balance training

 - Therapeutic exercise

 - Equipment prescription (ambulation devices and orthoses) and training